aws-samples/amazon-dynamodb-labs/content/design-patterns/ex6compos/Step1.en.md

 +++
-title = "Step 1 - Creating a new GSI for City-Department" date = 2019-12-02T12:16:25-08:00
+title = "Step 1 - Create a new global secondary index for City-Department" date = 2019-12-02T12:16:25-08:00
 weight = 1
 +++

-You can run the following command to create the new GSI gsicitydept:
+Run the following command to create a new global secondary index called **GSI_3**:
 ```bash
 aws dynamodb update-table --table-name employees \
 --attribute-definitions AttributeName=GSI_3_PK,AttributeType=S AttributeName=GSI_3_SK,AttributeType=S \
 --global-secondary-index-updates file://gsi_city_dept.json
 ```
-You need to wait until the index has been created.
+You have to wait until the index has been created before proceeding.

-Notice that the GSI is currently in ```CREATING```:
+Notice that the following screenshot shows the global secondary index's status as ```CREATING```.
 ```bash
 aws dynamodb describe-table --table-name employees --query "Table.GlobalSecondaryIndexes[].IndexStatus"
 ```